UnseenFaith/komada/README.md

 - **enabled**: Set to false to completely disable this command, it cannot be forcefully enabled.
 - **aliases**: Array of aliases for the command, which will *also* trigger it.
 - **permLevel**: Permission level, controlled via `./functions/permissionLevel.js`.
+- **selfbot**: Set to true to only load this command if the bot is configured to be a selfbot.
 - **botPerms**: An array of permission strings (such as `"MANAGE_MESSAGES"`) required for the command to run.
 - **requiredFuncs**: An array of function names required for this command to execute (dependency).
 - **usage**: The usage string as determined by the Argument Usage (see below).